vanshg/KrazyKotlin/README.md

 # ![](logo.png)

-A collection of useful Kotlin Extension - inspired by [SwifterSwift](https://github.com/SwifterSwift/SwifterSwift).
+KrazyKotlin is a collection of useful Kotlin Extension - inspired by [SwifterSwift](https://github.com/SwifterSwift/SwifterSwift).

 More extensions are on the way.
 If you have any requests, create an issue or submit a PR